ibm-cloud-docs/vmwaresolutions/cr/cr_orderinginstance-reqs.md

 | NetBIOS name | First string of `<root_domain>`.
 The maximum length is 15 characters. |
 {: caption="Table 1.
 Value format for instance and domain names" caption-side="bottom"}

-After the instance is provisioned, do not modify any values that are set during instance order.
+After the instance is provisioned, do not modify any values that are set during the instance order.
 Otherwise, the instance might become unusable.
 {: attention}